smithy-lang/smithy-rs/design/src/rfcs/rfc0018_logging_sensitive.md

 ### Code Generated Logging Middleware

 Using the smithy model, for each operation, a logging middleware should be generated.
-Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the logging middleware can be careful crafted to avoid leaking sensitive data.
+Through the model, the code generation knows which fields are sensitive and which HTTP bindings exist, therefore the logging middleware can be carefully crafted to avoid leaking sensitive data.

 As a request enters this middleware it should record the method, HTTP headers, status code, and URI in a `tracing::span`.
 As a response leaves this middleware it should record the HTTP headers and status code in a `tracing::debug`.